 The FINRA records of Richard Alan Shotz , a stockbroker who was last employed by Wells Fargo and Morgan Stanley disclose a recent regulatory matter resulting in his suspension.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.

-Wilson has been employed by Wells Fargo since 5/2014.
-Prior to that he was employed by Morgan Stanley.
+Shotz has been employed by Wells Fargo since 10/2015.
+Prior to that he was with Morgan Stanley.

-If you have questions about an account handled by Jeffrey R. Wilson , contact us to discuss your options.
+If you have losses in UITs purchased upon the recommendation or other questions about an account handled by Richard Shotz, call for a no charge consultation to discuss your options.